Skip to Content

 We are also implementing our update mechanism, which is simple and can be carried out directly on-site by administrators.
 This allows new digital content to be added online, and then integrated into the DataCups deployed on field, as long as these devices can be temporarily reconnected to the internet, using an RJ45 cable.

-To make up with power outages, the DataCup can be self-sufficient for 7 hours thanks to its integrated battery.
+To make up for power outages, the DataCup can be self-sufficient for 7 hours thanks to its integrated battery.
 These batteries were bought locally by ENABEL.

 Discover the DataCup...